KMPH-TV: Early years

-The station first signed on the air on October 11, 1971; originally operating as an independent station (though it ran ABC, NBC, and CBS shows that the local affiliates passed on at times as well), it was the first television station founded by the Pappas brothers, Mike, Pete and Harry, through their company, Pappas Television.
-The brothers already owned radio stations KGEN (1370 AM) and KBOS (94.9 FM) in Tulare, KMPH's original city of license.
-The station's original studios were located on Mooney Boulevard in Visalia.
-The funding for KMPH came from general manager Harry Pappas' plan of having hundreds of investors each investing a small amount of money that was needed to construct the station, rather than having one investor providing all the capital; as a result, the Pappas brothers had a combined ownership stake of only 30.5%, with the other 69.5% controlled by other investors.
+When the Federal Communications Commission (FCC) first underwent a major overhaul of its Television Table of Assignments on June 4, 1965, it sought to "unsaturate" the table by removing all unused commercial UHF allocations from communities with a population below 25,000 unless there was an immediate need by an applicant for that assignment.
+Tulare, California, with a population of 13,824 in the 1960 United States census, lost its sole allocation, UHF channel 27, as a result of this plan; the channel had once been used by KVVG, a DuMont affiliate owned by Sheldon Anderson alongside KCOK radio and KAFY-AM-TV in Bakersfield, from 1953 to 1957.

+In 1967, Pappas Electronics, owner of radio stations KGEN and KBOS in Tulare, petitioned the FCC for the addition of channel 26 at that city; this was granted on July 26, 1967, on the condition that Pappas apply for the channel.
+The Pappas brothers—Mike, Pete and Harry—received a construction permit for channel 26 on November 6, 1968; KMPH signed on the air on October 11, 1971, as an independent station, broadcasting from studios at Mooney Boulevard in Visalia.
+While Mike and Pete Pappas originally controlled 45 percent each of the new venture, with Harry owning the other ten percent, other investors were brought on, and by 1973 their combined stake in KMPH was only 30.5 percent.

 KMPH carried Operation Prime Time programming at least in 1978.
 That year, Harry Pappas formed a new company, Pappas Telecasting, to buy full control of the station for $3.1 million.
 In 1979, KMPH changed its city of license from Tulare to Visalia.
-That same year, the station began producing tape delay broadcasts of Fresno State Bulldogs football.
+That same year, the station began producing tape-delayed broadcasts of Fresno State Bulldogs football.
 After 1984's NCAA v.
 Board of Regents of the University of Oklahoma decision brought more freedom for teams to have their games on TV, about a handful of road games began to be telecast live.
 In 1986, live home games were added to the schedule.

 Soon after signing on, KMPH had passed KAIL (then on channel 53, now on channel 7) as the leading independent in the Central Valley.
 KAIL went dark in 1973 but returned to the air in 1976 as a very low budget operation initially running mostly religion but would gradually build into a major player.
 Throughout the early to mid-1980s, KMPH was one of the top independent stations in the country.
 The station could be received up to 100 mi from Visalia.